 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-With a degree in English, students' career options are virtually endless.
-Employers in all fields are always looking for workers with strong writing and other communication skills and the ability to think critically.
+With a degree in English, graduates' career options are virtually endless.
+Employers in all fields are always looking for those with strong writing and other communication skills and the ability to think critically.
 Some of the most common professions for English majors are in these fields:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: